HafiziRuslan/raspiaprs/README.md

-# RPi-APRS
+# raspiaprs

-With this simple python program you can monitor your Allstar or Pi-Star or WPSD health using APRS metrics.
+With this simple python program you can monitor your Pi-Star / WPSD / AllStarLink health using APRS metrics.

 You can see an example of the metrics logged by my Pi-Star node [9W4GPA-4](https://aprs.fi/telemetry/a/9W4GPA-4?range=day).